 The League offers services such as, braille production, sign language interpreting, and in-home care with the goal of independent living and full inclusion of people with disabilities in all aspects of community life.

 Allen County was founded on April 1, 1824, and is now home to more than 350,000 residents.

 Choosing child care is a big decision.
 Let the Early Childhood Alliance help you make the right choice.

 Great KIDS make Great COMMUNITIES offers training on positive youth development concepts, supports the work of youth serving organizations, and seeks to create household recognition of the 40 Developmental Assets, as identified by Search Institute.
 Great KIDS is funded in part by a grant from Foellinger Foundation.

 The Fort Wayne Community Schools Clothing Bank provides clothing to thousands of students each year.
 FWCS students receive clothes, shoes, coats, toiletries and other items as needed because of poverty or homelessness or following a disaster, such as a flood or fire.
 Students are referred to the clothing bank by a case manager or counselor at their school.

-Together with Fort Wayne Community Schools, the Department of Continuing Education and the Neighborhood Connection exist to provide an educational outreach to the residents of Fort Wayne and surrounding areas.
+Fort Wayne Community Schools and the Department of Continuing Education/Neighborhood Connection exist to provide an educational outreach to the residents of Fort Wayne and surrounding areas.
 Our goal is provide current, affordable, high-quality educational and recreational opportunities and enable our residents to take advantage of our facilities.